Guide to Yelp Reviews

 - Wrap up by letting them know you’ll be following up offline, either through a Yelp direct message, phone call, or email, or invite them back to show them how you’ve heard and addressed their concerns.

 While it may seem like an obvious best practice for any business, providing an amazing experience not only increases the number of positive reviews you receive but also benefits your bottom line.
 Customers who leave reviews tend to be on extreme ends of a spectrum-either very upset or very happy-in order to be motivated enough to go through the trouble of leaving a review.

 So naturally, the experience you provide needs to be more than lukewarm to drive a positive response.
+It will also be the best way to have a good online reputation and turn unhappy customers into loyal customers.
 Yelp provides tools, such as in-app messaging, to help with providing better service.
 With Yelp messaging, you have an opportunity to engage and chat directly with customers.
 To turn this feature on, simply click the “Click here to enable messaging” button from your Yelp for Business Owners inbox.
 Yelp encourages better customer engagement by disabling the button if you don’t respond to new messages in the past seven days and don’t respond to other messages in the past thirty days.

 Is it worth the extra time and effort to provide great customer service?
 The data says yes.
 A study by Harvard Business Review found that a one-star improvement in Yelp reviews could yield up to a 9% increase in sales.
 Another study for restaurants on Yelp found that a half-star rating increase from 3.5 to 4 resulted in a 19% greater chance of being booked during peak hours.

 Things to Be Aware of With Yelp